farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 1. Receiving the assignment of some `value`
 2. We are retrieving a `value` from the `variable`.

-When the `scope` is being processed by the `JavaScript engine`, it's essentially asking two question, when it see this `variable`:
+When the scope is being processed by the JavaScript engine, it's essentially asking two question, when it see this `variable`:

 1. What position is it in?
-2. What `scope` does it belong to?
+2. What scope does it belong to?

 In other words, this is basically like a game of matching marbles to their color-coded buckets.
-If you think about the way a `JavaScript engine` processes the code, it's going to find a `variable` and it's gonna say, hmm, this is a green marble so it goes in the green bucket.
+If you think about the way a JavaScript engine processes the code, it's going to find a `variable` and it's gonna say, hmm, this is a green marble so it goes in the green bucket.
 And this is a red marble, so it goes into the red bucket.
 So it's fundamentally a game of sorting colored marbles.

-But this `processing` that we're talking about is an actual step within JavaScript.
-It's not simply inlined with the `execution`.
-It's extremely common for people to think about JavaScript as running top down, line by line, `executing`.
+But this **processing** that we're talking about is an actual step within JavaScript.
+It's not simply inlined with the **execution**.
+It's extremely common for people to think about JavaScript as running top down, line by line, executing.

-> Because when we think of `interpreted programs`, or `dynamic scripted programs`, we generally think of them as `executing` line by line, top down.
+> Because when we think of **interpreted programs**, or **dynamic scripted programs**, we generally think of them as executing line by line, top down.
 >
-> But it turned out, JavaScript is not an `interpreted language`, but is in fact actually a `compiled language`, that may not fit with our whole mental model because we're probably used to thinking of line-by-line `JavaScript interpretation`.
+> But it turned out, JavaScript is not an **interpreted language**, but is in fact actually a **compiled language**, that may not fit with our whole mental model because we're probably used to thinking of line-by-line **JavaScript interpretation**.

 > **Compiled Languages:**
 >